clarkep/cpick/README.md

 # Cpick: a color picker

-Cpick is a simple yet snazzy RGB color picker.
+Cpick is a simple RGB color picker.

 ![screenshot](cpick.png)